TalalMash/Custom-Speedify-Debian13-BPIR4/README.md

 bash install.sh
 ```
-- Use RealVNC on phone/tablet/laptop with the default port on 192.168.1.1 to view Speedify UI, credential match SSH login
+- Use RealVNC on phone/tablet/laptop with the default port on 192.168.1.1 to view Speedify UI, credentials match SSH login
-- Note that everytime a new VNC connection is made, the GUI is restarted due to a bug with Wayland relative mouse with GTK apps.
+- Note that everytime a new VNC connection is made, the GUI is restarted due to a bug with Wayland relative mouse with GTK apps

-    This doesn't affect networking, there is however an annoying 10 second delay before Speedify UI appears. #FIXME
+    This doesn't affect networking, there is however an annoying 10 second delay before Speedify UI appears #FIXME
-- You need to select a server at least once from the UI or command like for auto connect on start/boot.
+- You need to select a server at least once from the UI or command for auto connect on start/boot.

-#### You can modify the content of network, install script and setup folder on existing installation to update it.
+#### To update, modify the content of network, install script and setup folder on existing installation, and re-run install.sh

 ## Experimental options
 ####  Disable common ethernet/TCP offload
 Useful for some ethernet USB devices and mobile hotspots.

-Can degrade multi-gig performance.
+Degrades multi-gig performance (untested).

 `/etc/udev/rules.d/99-disable-offload.rules`
 ```